 Certified Scrum Master Training

 After successfully completing the two-day CSM training, you’ll have 90 days (and two attempts) to take and pass the online exam to become a Certified Scrum Master.
-Certification give you access to a renewable, two-year membership with ScrumAlliance.
+Certification gives you access to a renewable, two-year membership with ScrumAlliance.
 And, as a Certified Scrum Master (CSM), you can continue your educational development to become a Certified Scrum Professional (CSP), Certified Team Coach (CTC), Certified Enterprise Coach (CEC) and Certified Scrum Trainer (CST).
 Read more about certifications on the ScrumAlliance website.

 Professional Scrum Master Training